6/openai-caching-proxy-worker/README.md

 This can help you reduce your OpenAI costs (and get faster results) by returning cached responses for repeated requests.

+You can use different cache TTL configuration based on your needs.
+For example, the `text-davinci-003` model is 10x the cost of `text-curie-001` so you could choose to cache results for longer for davinci.

 **Client compatibility:**

 - [openai/openai-node](https://github.com/openai/openai-node): full compatibility, takes just a few lines of config to use